jbatalle/queds/README.md

 1. Visit http://0.0.0.0:6060
 2. Create a user using the Register form
 3. Add a broker/exchange account in Accounts view
-4. Execute a read over the accounts
+4. Execute a read over the accounts or upload a CSV to an account
+5. Wait few seconds until the read finishes and the wallet is calculated
-5. Check orders
+6. Check orders
-6. Execute wallet calculation in order to generate the Wallet and the Tax report
+7. Check the generated Wallet and the Tax report
-7. Add stock to a watchlist
+8. Add stock to a watchlist

 ## Development
 Queds Finance is built using Python, Vue, Redis, and Timescaledb.
 Here's an overview of the directory structure: